Skip to content

 You are part of the solution!

-Select a location in the menu or the map below.
-Here we feature projects that demonstrate kaitiakitanga, guardians and protectors of the environment.
-Each page is showcases a project that helps to protect and restore our native ecosystems, and why and how this help address climate change.
+Here we feature just a handful of the many projects that demonstrate kaitiakitanga, guardians and protectors of the environment.
+Each page showcases a project that helps to protect and restore our native ecosystems, and why and how this help address climate change.
 Resources, links, contact information, and where relevant, research used to create these projects is included, so each page is a virtual recipe of what to do, how to do it, and the ingredients used.

 Note: Links in the menu with this symbol take you outside this website.